I am Assistant Professor of Political Science and Trice Faculty Scholar at the University

 the collapse of established parties.
 Other ongoing projects examine the effects of inequality, violence, and corruption on

-political attitudes and vote choice, or the role of class in legislative policy-making.
+political attitudes and vote choice, and the shortage of working-class policymakers around the world.

-research has appeared or is forthcoming in American Journal of Political Science, American
+research has appeared in American Journal of Political Science, American

-Political Science Review, Comparative Political Studies, Political Behavior, and World Politics,
+Political Science Review, Comparative Political Studies, Journal of Politics, and World Politics,

 among others.
 I received my Ph.D. from Princeton